 Of course, my experience was with demonizing fat in the nineties.
 Like most people, my initial diet change resulted in a nutrient-dense diet.
 I ate lots of fruits and vegetables and lean proteins.
 I felt good and discovered the world of nutrition.
 But over time my diet turned white with lots of bagels, breast meat chicken, fat-free frozen yogurt. and lots of beer (it was college!).
 This got me thinking about how I eat now, which is very different.

 What helped me was reframing the way I approach food.
-Not only did I find a more sustainable way to eat, my diet was more enjoyable and nutritious.
-And I did it by moving from a singular focus (eat low fat) to centering on three key areas.
+Not only did I find a more sustainable way to eat, but my diet was also more enjoyable and nutritious.
+And I did it by moving from a singular focus (eat low fat) to center on three key areas.

 1. Up the Nutrition Where I Can